Worth the Splurge

 Pujol

-My take: Two Michelin stars in Polanco and one of the most talked about restaurants in the world for a reason.
+My take: Two Michelin stars in Polanco and one of the most talked about restaurants in the world.
 The tasting menu runs about four hours and every course is rooted in Mexican ingredients and technique.
-The baby corn with chicatana ant mayo was the dish I kept thinking about after, and the Mole Madre, aged for thousands of days, is unlike anything else you will eat anywhere.
+The baby corn with chicatana ant mayo was the one we kept thinking about after.
+Don't skip the Mole Madre, aged for thousands of days.
 Book months ahead.
+Jules Basement is the move for after, the Polanco speakeasy you enter through a fridge door.

 Date Night